CTCH-HS1511-TUTE/HS1511-PROJECT/README.md

 # HS1511-PROJECT

+# TODO
+1. Finish the stuff due last sunday by FRIDAY
+2.
+3.
+4.

+# HOW TO USE GIT

 To set up a local copy of the git repository cd to where you want it and type:

 git clone https://github.com/CTCH-HS1511-TUTE/HS1511-PROJECT.git